Donald Maclean (spy): Paris

-On 24 September 1938, Maclean took up a post as Third Secretary at HM Embassy, Paris.
+On 24 September 1938, Maclean took up a post as Third Secretary at the British embassy in Paris.
 In the spring of 1939, an Anglo-French attempt was made to include the Soviet Union into the "peace front" that was intended to deter German aggression.
 Because of the French involvement in these Moscow negotiations, the telegrams passing between embassies allowed Maclean access to much information.
 Maclean kept Moscow informed in regard to relations between Germany and the British Empire, on the one hand, and Britain and France on the other, as the French foreign minister Georges Bonnet worked to end French security commitments in Eastern Europe.
 He also kept Moscow informed about the development of Anglo-French plans for intervention in the war between Finland and the Soviet Union.

 In December 1939, Maclean met Melinda Marling, the daughter of a Chicago oil executive.
 She was a teenager when her parents had divorced, her mother moving to Europe.
 In October 1929, Melinda and her sisters went to school at Vevey, near Lausanne, where their mother rented a villa, and spent their holidays at Juan-les-Pins in France.
 Melinda's mother moved to New York, marrying Charles Dunbar, an executive in the paper industry, and brought her daughters to live with them in Manhattan, where Melinda attended the Spence School.
 After graduation she spent some months in New York City then returned to Paris, where she enrolled at the Sorbonne in Paris to study French literature.
 Mark Culme-Seymour later described her as "quite pretty and vivacious, but rather reserved.
 I thought that she was a bit prim.
 She was always well-groomed, lipstick bright, hair permed, a double row of pearls around her neck.
 Her interests seemed limited to family, friends, clothes and Hollywood movies."

 In the 1950s, Culme-Seymour tracked down the exiled Macleans in Moscow, and another Melinda emerged.
 She told him that she knew she would be going to Russia right from the beginning, even before Maclean defected.